ART 150A Beginning Intaglio & Relief Printmaking (3)

 Credit, Degree Applicable

-An introduction to the basics of intaglio and relief printmaking with an emphasis on both contemporary and traditional aspects of the medium.
+Introduction to the basics of intaglio and relief printmaking with an emphasis on both contemporary and traditional aspects of the medium based on reference to historical, cultural and contemporary issues of the field.
 Various plate making and printing techniques will be explored as students develop their aesthetic skills and creative ideas.

 C-ID ARTS 220

 All sections will charge a material fee of $12.00